 Government legislation and software company scandals.

-Governments could pass laws banning VPNs anytime, which would suck considering you locked yourself into a “contract” with a provider.
-If that happens, contact Surfshark and let them know your country doesn’t allow you to use VPNs anymore and request a refund.
+Governments could pass laws banning VPNs anytime.
+It would suck considering you locked yourself into a “contract” with a provider.
+If that happens.
+In that scenario, contact Surfshark and let them know your country doesn’t allow you to use VPNs anymore and request a refund.

 They may help.